Anton Webern: Soviet Russia

-Official Soviet Russian condemnation eased in the post-Stalinist Khrushchev Thaw with the rehabilitation of some affected by the Zhdanov Doctrine.
-Sheet music and recordings entered via journalists, friends, family (e.g., from Nicolas to Sergei Slonimsky), and especially composers and musicians (e.g., Igor Blazhkov, Gérard Frémy, Alexei Lubimov, Maria Yudina), who traveled more.
+Official Soviet Russian condemnation eased in the post-Stalinist Khrushchev Thaw, and some affected by the Zhdanov Doctrine enjoyed rehabilitation.
+Sheet music and recordings entered through journalists, friends, family (as from Nicolas to Sergei Slonimsky), and composers and touring musicians (e.g., Igor Blazhkov, Gérard Frémy, Alexei Lubimov, Maria Yudina).
 Stationed in Zossen as a military band arranger (1955–1958), Yuri Kholopov risked arrest for obtaining scores in West Berlin and from the Leipzig office of Schott Music.

-Philip Herschkowitz, poverty-stricken, taught privately in Moscow with cautious emphasis on Beethoven and the tradition from which Webern emerged.
+Webern pupil Philip Herschkowitz, poverty-stricken, taught privately in Moscow with cautious emphasis on Beethoven and the tradition from which Webern emerged.
 His pupil Nikolai Karetnikov taped Glenn Gould's 1957 Moscow Conservatory performance of Webern's Op.
 27. In practice like that of Webern, Karetnikov derived the tone row of his Symphony No. 4 from motives as small as two notes related by semitone.

 In Soviet Music, Marcel Rubin criticized "Webern and His Followers" (1959), by contrast to Berg and Schoenberg, for going too far.
+Through Grigory Shneyerson's anti-formalist On Music Living and Dead (1960) and Johannes Paul Thilman's anti-modernist "On the Dodecaphonic Method of Composition" (1958), many (e.g., Eduard Artemyev, Victor Ekimovsky, Vladimir Martynov, Boris Tischenko (Note: Tischenko's anti-Stalinist Requiem is a noted example of Soviet post-Webernism.)) ironically learned more about what had been and even was still forbidden.
 Alfred Schnittke complained in an open letter (1961) of composers' restricted education.
-Through Grigory Shneyerson's anti-formalist On Music Living and Dead (1960) and Johannes Paul Thilman's anti-modernist "On the Dodecaphonic Method of Composition" (1958), many (e.g., Eduard Artemyev, Victor Ekimovsky, Vladimir Martynov, Boris Tischenko (Note: Tischenko's anti-Stalinist Requiem is a noted example of Soviet post-Webernism.)) ironically learned more about what had been and even was still forbidden.
 Kruschchev warned, "dodecaphonic music, music of noises ... this cacophonic music we totally reject.
 Our people cannot include such trash".

 Through Andrei Volkonsky, Lydia Davydova recalled, Schoenberg's and Webern's music came to Russia alongside Renaissance and early Baroque music.
 Tischenko remembered that in the 1960s, Volkonsky "was the first swallow of the avant-garde.
 [T]hose who came after him ... already followed in his tracks.
 I consider [him] the discoverer."
 Edison Denisov described the 1960s as his "second conservatory", crediting Volkonsky not only for introducing Webern, but also Gesualdo.

 This tolerance did not survive the Brezhnev Stagnation.
 Volkonsky emigrated in 1973, Herschkowitz in 1987, and of Khrennikov's Seven (1979), Denisov, Elena Firsova, Sofia Gubaidulina, Dmitri Smirnov, and Viktor Suslin eventually emigrated.